How to Apply

 Written Personal Statement

-The purpose of this statement is to give insight into your level of motivation, sense of purpose in pursuing a degree program, writing skills, and personal/professional communication style.
+The purpose of the written personal statement is to provide insight into your level of motivation, sense of purpose in pursuing a graduate degree, writing skills, and personal/professional communication style.
 Care in preparation of your personal statement is strongly encouraged since it is an important part of the admission committee's review process.
 For more information, please see the Written Personal Statement tab of your application.

 Office of Graduate Admission

 For questions specific to the Data Analytics program, please contact the program director: